nabeehaahmad01-netizen/RapidReach_NabeehaAhmad_WardaKhan/README.md

 ---

 ## Core Effort & AI Enhancement
 Our foundational work and significant development effort are centered in **RapidReach.py**.
-To push the boundaries of the project, we developed an enhanced version that utilizes AI to deliver a visually stunning, "all-out" experience with advanced animations and a modern tech stack.
+To push the boundaries of the project, we developed an enhanced version (IVO RapidReach.py) that utilizes AI to deliver a visually stunning, "all-out" experience with advanced animations and a modern tech stack.

 ---